Manuela Picq: Biography

 Picq was a regular contributor to Al Jazeera English between 2011 and 2014, where she published revelations about corruption within the Rafael Correa government, including the Glas Viejó case, in which the father of Vice President Jorge Glas was involved.
 Glas Viejó, father of then vice-president Jorge Glas, repeatedly raped the 11-year-old daughter of his domestic worker; he threatened the child into silence, but one day, she passed out at school, and at the hospital, doctors found out she was pregnant by her rapist.
 The rapist recognized the child but was never detained; Manuela Picq, together with Martha Roldos and Pedra Granja, denounced the rape, and the rapist was eventually detained; all three suffered repression for their active voices in the Glas Viejó case.

 On August 21, 2013, Picq married in an indigenous ceremony Yaku Pérez Guartambel, who was serving as president of the ECUARUNARI.
 Two years later, during the 2015 protests, she was arrested by police at a demonstration, and her visa was canceled the next day by Rafael Correa's Ecuadorian government.
 Picq fled the country on August 21 as a result of "legal limbo".

 Picq’s case was discussed by the international network Scholars at Risk.
 After being forced out of Ecuador in 2015, Picq receive a short scholarship at the Desigualdades.Net institute of the Free University of Berlin; then in 2016 she joined Amherst College as a visiting professor.
 Picq returned to Ecuador on January 15, 2018, four days after the Ecuadorian government granted citizenship to Julian Assange and subsequently authorized her return.

-In 2024, Picq won the International Studies Association's IPE Outstanding Activist Scholar Award -- formerly awarded to activist scholars such as Angela Davis, Naomi Klein, David Graeber and Walden Bello-- for her remarkable blend of academic excellence and social activism.
+In 2024, Picq won the International Studies Association's IPE Outstanding Activist Scholar Award -- formerly awarded to activist scholars such as Angela Davis, Naomi Klein, David Graeber and Walden Bello – for her blend of academic excellence and social activism.